kilofox/kohana/system/guide/kohana/requests.md

 ------------------|---------
 [Request] object  | If a new request is returned, the request client will automatically assign properties, callbacks etc to match the original request and then execute the request.
 No further callbacks will be triggered for the original request, but the new request may trigger callbacks when executed.
 [Response] object | If the callback returns a new response instance it will be returned to the application.
 No further callbacks will be triggered for the original request.
-The callback is responsible for setting any relevant callbacks and properties for the request it executes
-NULL              | The callback can, if required, modify the provided Response object and return NULL.
+The callback is responsible for setting any relevant callbacks and properties for the request it executes null              | The callback can, if required, modify the provided Response object and return null.
 The modified response object will be passed into subsequent callbacks.

 #### Nested requests
 If your callback returns a new Request object, the request client will apply the same callback and property definitions to it before execution.
 This allows for nested requests - for example, you might need to re-authenticate before submitting a POST request and then being redirected to a new location.
 To avoid infinite recursion and fatal errors, the request client keeps track of the number of subrequests and will throw a [Request_Client_Recursion_Exception] if the recursion gets too deep.
 This behaviour is controlled by two properties: [Request_Client::callback_depth()] and [Request_Client::max_callback_depth()].
 The default limit is 5 subrequests.